ComScore

 7. Abacaxi

 Inspired by her childhood visits to India, founder Sheena Sood used her love and curiosity of South Asian craft and design to launch Abacaxi.
-"I got to see how custom garment were made," Sood told The Cut"Unlike where I grew up in the Midwest, people would go and buy their fabric, take it to the embroider, then the beader and then the tailor.
-The richness of the fabrics.
+"I got to see how custom garments were made," Sood told The Cut about her trips to the country.
+"Unlike where I grew up in the Midwest, people would go and buy their fabric, take it to the embroider, then the beader and then the tailor.
+[I saw the] richness of the fabrics.
 The way people dress with color in such a different way."
 She blended her four loves—travel, textiles, color and pattern—to create her own bold pieces.
-In 2020, she introduced her first collection "Fruit Nostalgia," which was inspired by the fruits she had in India, while her 2021 collection was focused on sari blouses, beading and velvet finish in honor of Indigenous botanist and researcher Robin Wall Kimmerer.
+In 2020, she introduced her first collection "Fruit Nostalgia," which was inspired by the fruits she had in India, while her latest collection pays homage to nature, specifically water, highlighting its impact on our mind, body and nervous system.

 8. Jacq